 The Taskmaster: Pacing your work is an important aspect of the thesis project.
 As well as observing official deadlines, you will have to set unofficial ones.
 An advisor who insists on setting and meeting strict deadlines can provide the necessary motivation for students who have a hard time keeping up.

-The Editor: Some students prefer to have an advisor who is unobtrusive when it comes to deadlines and ideas, but is willing to spend considerable time on style and the mechanics of writing.
+The Editor: Some students prefer to have an advisor who is unobtrusive when it comes to deadlines and ideas, but who is willing to spend considerable time on style and the mechanics of writing.

 The Counselor: In the process of writing a thesis, you will experience many highs and lows.
 Tremendous excitement alternates with frustration.
 Disinterest is followed by enthusiasm.
 And paralyzing anxiety on Monday will make way for vigorous productivity on Thursday.
 A sensitive advisor can help you through these difficulties.